 Vegetarian, vegan and organic

-If you’re vegetarian, vegan, a raw or organic food devotee then plan a very special wedding breakfast along those lines.
-You may even get your guests trying new foods they’ve never sampled before which in itself would make your wedding memorable for them.
+If you’re vegetarian, vegan, a raw or organic food devotee then you could plan a very special wedding breakfast along those lines.
+You may even have your guests trying new foods they’ve never sampled before which in itself would make your wedding memorable for them.
 There are plenty of lentil and bean delicacies that, teamed with the right vegetables or exotic salads, would have your carnivorous guests buying veggie cookbooks on their way home.
 You could impress your guests with wonderful and unusual offerings and tempt the tastebuds of those less adventurous.

 Barbeque with style